 Stella: Did you mostly study books by male or female writers at school?
-Did any of these have a particularly lasting impact, or still resonate with you today?
+Do any of these still resonate with you today?

 Stella: Are there any books you wish you had read when you were younger, but weren’t introduced to?

 Jacinta: The Member of the Wedding by Carson McCullers, which I read only quite recently and so admired for its voice, language and characterisation, and the way that McCullers delivered big themes like war and racism on a small domestic canvas.
 How?
 Through pitch-perfect dialogue and the wonderful indirect discourse of the main character, Frankie Addams.
 I’m pleased to see it’s been on recent VCE booklists.

 Stella: How did your interest in reading and writing develop over time?
 Was this encouraged through particular teachers or mentors?

 Jacinta: One of the great pleasures of studying writing at RMIT was being introduced to new writers.
 My teacher Antoni Jach was especially helpful in this regard.
 He was a great fan of the Modernists, and on his recommendation I read Woolf, Proust, Musil, Jelinek, Bernhard, Beckett.
 My first novel was very influenced by the Modernists, particularly J.M.
 Coetzee, who one could call a contemporary modernist.